Article ID: 071005jdo

 Note that the internal PM7000 USB interface circuit is energised only during the “Explore” mode, and all the time the LED is off or green, the Memory Device may be removed.

-Automatic Copy at the end of a session
+Automatic Copying of files at the end of a session

 The USB Memory device may be inserted or withdrawn at any time provided the LED is not red.